Kuuhubb Inc. (KUU.V) (CVE:KUU) Shares Gap Down to $0.12

-Kuuhubb Inc. (KUU.V) (CVE:KUU) last posted its quarterly earnings data on Monday, November 30th.
-The company reported C($0.03) earnings per share for the quarter.
+Kuuhubb Inc. (KUU.V) (CVE:KUU) last released its quarterly earnings results on Monday, November 30th.
+The company reported C($0.03) EPS for the quarter.
 The company had revenue of C$0.24 million during the quarter.
-Equities research analysts anticipate that Kuuhubb Inc. will post 0.03 earnings per share for the current year.
+On average, equities analysts predict that Kuuhubb Inc. will post 0.03 earnings per share for the current fiscal year.

 Kuuhubb Inc, through its subsidiaries, operates as a mobile game development and publishing company.
 It creates games and applications for female audience with a focus on relaxation, expression, and entertainment segments.
 The company offers Recolor, a digital coloring book application.
 It also develops Neybers, an interior design game application; My Hospital, a simulation game application; Dance Talent, a mobile game application; and Tiles & Tales game in a new story-based format.